file9.ai

 Environment

-Kiribati faces significant environmental challenges, including heavy pollution in the lagoon of South Tarawa and coastal erosion.
-As a party to multiple international environmental agreements, the country actively participates in global efforts against climate change.
+Kiribati faces significant environmental issues, including pollution in the lagoon of South Tarawa and coastal erosion.
+The nation is a party to multiple international environmental agreements, including the Paris Agreement on climate change.

 Transportation